Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration: Experiment

 \subsection{Setup}

-\paragraph{Models and Baselines} We implement three representative LVLMs for evaluation: LLaVA-1.5 \cite{shang2024llava} and mPLUG-Owl2 \cite{ye2024mplug} at the 7B scale, and LLaVA-NeXT \cite{bo2024llavanext} at the 8B scale.
-Our method is compared against five methods.
+\paragraph{Models and Baselines} We implement three representative LVLMs for evaluation: LLaVA-1.5 \cite{shang2024llava}, mPLUG-Owl2 \cite{ye2024mplug}, and LLaVA-NeXT \cite{liu2024llavanext} at the 7B scale.
+Our methods are compared against five methods.
 Baseline responses are generated using the original LVLMs, while other techniques such as Visual Contrastive Decoding (VCD) \cite{sicong2023vcd}, OPERA \cite{qidong2023opera}, Self-Introspective Decoding (SID) \cite{huo2024sid}, and Concentric Causal Attention (CCA) \cite{xing2024cca} are included for comparative analysis.
-Additional details on the compared methods are provided in the Appendix.
+We adopt the default settings for OPERA, VCD, and SID.
+For CCA, we directly use the provided weights.
+For each compared method, except OPERA, which uses beam search (beam size 5), we use greedy decoding for polling-based tasks (POPE and MME), and nucleus sampling ($p = 1$) for open-ended generation tasks (CHAIR and LLaVA-Bench).

 \paragraph{Experiment Settings} Unless otherwise specified, we integrate the DAC module into two consecutive layers of the language model decoder.
-For the POPE COCO dataset, we select 20\% of the validation set, comprising 100 images, as our calibration set $D_\text{cal}$ and report results on the remaining 80\% of the validation set.
-The optimal layers are determined based on performance on $D_\text{cal}$.
-For other datasets, we report results trained on the POPE COCO Random dataset.
+For all tasks, we use a fixed validation set \(D_{\text{val}}\), composed of 100 randomly selected MSCOCO images disjoint from any test set.
 For each image, we select up to three ground truth objects; if an image contains fewer than three objects, all available objects are included.
 Using these ground truth objects, we generate 10 cropped images per object, resulting in a dataset of approximately 5.4K \((T, V, Y)\) pairs.
 By default, the contrastive loss strength \( \lambda \) is set to 0.01.
+To configure the DAC layer, we define 2--4 candidate layer buckets and select the setting when validation on \(D_{\text{val}}\) is applicable; otherwise, we adopt the same setting as used in the POPE MSCOCO Random.

-We fine-tune our module on LLaVA-1.5 on the proposed \( D_\text{aug} \) dataset using a learning rate of $3 \times 10^{-6}$ and a batch size of 8, and gradient accumulate steps of 4.
-The training is conducted on two NVIDIA RTX 4090 GPUs with approximately 40 minutes.
-See Appendix for additional training details.
+For LLaVA-1.5, we fine-tune the DAC module on the \(D_{\text{cal}}\) dataset using a learning rate of \(3 \times 10^{-6}\), a batch size of 8, and gradient accumulation steps of 4.
+The training takes approximately 40 minutes on two NVIDIA RTX 4090 GPUs.
+We apply attention calibration to the vision token attention $\mathbf{A}_{\text{img}}$, computed with the last input token as the query.
+Additional experimental details can be found in the Appendix.